Solar Eclipse Corona

 3. No European Representative and Instruction Issues

-For manufacturers located outside the European Union, it is mandatory to have a registered Authorized Representative within the EU.
+For manufacturers located outside the European Union, it is mandatory to have an Authorized Representative registered within the EU.
 "Medical King" completely omits this figure in its manuals.
 This means that if a user suffers eye damage, there is no responsible entity in European territory to claim against.
-In addition, the QR code included in their instructions is empty, depriving the user of the mandatory inspection guide.
+Additionally, the QR code included in their instructions is empty, depriving the user of the mandatory inspection guide.

 Amazon ASIN